paulvtan/no-laugh-challenge-pre-msa/2. Implementing a Real-time Emotion Analysis/README.md

 ### 1.4 Adjusting the camera

 Next we will adjust the camera using the props value below.
-Try experimenting using different sizes of the video element.

-Here we use **setRef** to reference the <Webcam /> component and assigning it to this.webcam variable, which allow us to later on invoke a function on webcam component.
+Here we use **setRef** to reference the `<Webcam />` component and assigning it to this.webcam variable, which allow us to later on invoke a function on webcam component.

 We also defined a **videoConstraints** constant which define settings for our device's webcam.

-Pass in both props into <Webcam /> components.
+Pass in both props as well as width and height into `<Webcam />` components .

+Try experimenting with width and height props to see how they affect the size of the video element.

+💡 **Tips:**  `Ctrl + A` to highlight all code then `ctrl + K + F` to automatically format the indentation!

 <details><summary><b>View Code 🖱️<b></summary>
 <p>